meddlin/rushinglabs-blog/posts/2021/intro-to-javascript.md

 date: "2021-06-14"
 title: "JavaScript: An Intro - the little language that could"
 section: 'javascript'
+preview: |-
+    Much of the modern internet is impacted by one programming language—and it provides a level of interactivity and finesse that used to not exist—yes, Javascript.
 ---

 Much of the modern internet is impacted by one programming language—and it provides a level of interactivity and finesse that used to not exist—yes, **Javascript.**